Way Of Way 472

 Haiku 120

-Those who are loving are like the sun.
+Those who are loving are the sun.

 Those who want to be loved are black holes.